Code-Institute-Submissions/facefinder/README.md

 ### Test1 User1 ( True/False )
- - Was User1 able to connect to the website ?
+ - Was User1 able to register for an account ?
  - True
  ### Test1 User1 ( True/False )
- - Was User1 able to navigate around the site ?
+ - Was User1 able to dedect a picture with the detection box ?
  - True
  - RESULT 100%

 ### Test1 User2 ( True/False )
- - Was User2 able to navigate around the site ?
+ - Was User1 able to register for an account with the incorrect details ?
- - True
+ - FALSH
  ### Test1 User2 ( True/False )
- - Was User2 able to complete the task of filling out the details in the incorrect format ?
+ - Was User2 able to complete the task of filling out the details in the correct format ?
- - False
+ - TRUE
  ### Test1 User2 ( True/False )
+ - Was User2 able to Detect a picture without a face ?
+ - Falsh
+ ### Test1 User2 ( True/False )
- - Was User2 able to complete the task of filling out the details in the correct format ?
+ - Was User2 able to Detect a picture with a face ?
- - True
+ - TRUE
  - RESULT 100%

  ### Test1 User4 ( True/False )
+ - Was User4 able to register a second account with the same email & a different password ?
+ - Falsh
+ ### Test1 User4 ( True/False )
- - Was User4 able to navigate around the site with his disabilty?
+ - Was User4 able to register a second account with a different email and a new password ?
  - True
  ### Test1 User4 ( True/False )
+ - Was User4 able to Detect a picture with a face ?
+ - TRUE
+ ### Test1 User4 ( True/False )
- - Was User4 able to connect to geoLocation ?
+ - Was User4 able to Detect a picture without a face ?
- - True
+ - Falsh
  - RESULT 100%

  ### Test1 User5 ( True/False )
- - Was User5 able to connect to the website on satellite internet ?
+ - Was User5 able to sign up with a incorrect email (missing @) ?
- - True
+ - Falsh
  ### Test1 User5 ( True/False )
- - Was User5 able to navigate around the site ?
+ - Was User5 able to move from the login to the signin without getting lost ?
  - True
  ### Test1 User5 ( True/False )
- - Was User5 able to connect to geoLocation ?
+ - Was User5 able to login with his prevoius email & differnt password ?
- - True
+ - Falsh
  ### Test1 User5 ( True/False )
- - Was User5 found ?
+ - Was User5 able to login with his prevoius email & differnt password ?
+ - Falsh
+ ### Test1 User5 ( True/False )
+ - Was User5 able to break the application by inserting incorrect urls into the detect box
+ - Falsh
+ - RESULT 100%

+ #### clarifaiAPI face recognition tests,
+ ## TEST1
+ - Was Clarafai succesfull in telling the differnce between a mans face & a K9S True
+ - RESULT 100%
+ ## TEST2
+ - Was Clarafai succesfull in telling the differnce between a womens face & a drawing of the same face on the smame portrate,
+ - & did clarifai pick the more face like ?
+ True
+ - RESULT 100%
+ ## TEST3
+ - Was Clarafai succesfull in recognising a apps face True
+ - RESULT 100%
+ ## TEST4
+ - Was Clarafai succesfull in recognising  a mask of a face True
+ - RESULT 100%
+ ## TEST5
+ ## TEST4
+ - Was Clarafai succesfull in recognising a face in a crowd of faces True
+ - RESULT 100%
+ ## TEST6
+ - Was Clarafai succesfull in recognising a face made of plaster True
+ - RESULT 100%
+ ## TEST7
+ - Was Clarafai succesfull in telling the difference bbetween an aimation face ,which was the same face &
+ - the same face,s human face
+ Falsh
+ - RESULT 0%
+ ## TEST6
+ - Was Clarafai succesfull in recognising a pencil face & a computer generated face True
+ - RESULT 100%
+ ## TEST8
+ - Was Clarafai succesfull in recognising a face made artist fine pencil True
+ - RESULT 100%
+ ## TEST9
+ - Was Clarafai succesfull in recognising a face made of plaster True
+ - RESULT 100%
+ ## TEST10
+ - Was Clarafai succesfull in recognising a face made of plaster True
- - Unknown
+ - RESULT 100%
+ ## TEST11
+ - Was Clarafai succesfull in recognising a face made of plaster true
- - RESULT Inconclusive
+ - RESULT 100%